 There is a graded anti-automorphism on the (cyclotomic) nilHecke algebras $ * \colon \nh_n^l \rightarrow \nh_n^l$ defined by $\psi_i^*=\psi_i$ and $ y_i^*=y_i$.
 Diagrammatically, it is interpreted as flipping a diagram upside down about a horizontal axis.

 Let us recall some special elements of (cyclotomic) nilHecke algebras that correspond to symmetric group elements.
-Fix a reduced decomposition of $w \in S_n$, $w=s_{i_1} \cdots s_{i_r}$.
+Fix a reduced decomposition of $w \in \mf{S}_n$, $w=s_{i_1} \cdots s_{i_r}$.
 This gives rise to an element $\psi_w= \psi_{i_1} \cdots \psi_{i_r} \in \nh_n^l$ which is independent of the expression for $w$ by the second group of relations in \eqref{eqn-NH-relation}.
-For instance, if $w_0\in S_n$ is the usual longest element with respect to the usual Coxeter length function, then the corresponding (cyclotomic) nilHecke element is unambiguously depicted as the following $n$-stranded element:
+For instance, if $w_0\in \mf{S}_n$ is the usual longest element with respect to the usual Coxeter length function\footnote{The length $\ell(w)$ of an element in a reduced expression $w=s_{i_1}\cdots s_{i_r}$ is defined to be $r$.} $\ell:\mf{S}_n\lra \N$, then the corresponding (cyclotomic) nilHecke element is unambiguously depicted as the following $n$-stranded element:

 The element is symmetric with respect to the $*$ anti-automorphism.